This post describes the steps I used to set up the Mosquitto MQTT broker (server) with websockets enabled on a Raspberry Pi .

 line ~301: http_dir /usr/share/mosquitto/www

 sudo mkdir -p /usr/share/mosquitto/www

-Note: having the same settings in both the default config. file and the local config file seems to cause a conflict that prevents mosquitto from starting.
-Also, if there is more that one space between a setting name and it’s value, the file won’t load.
+Note: If there is more that one space between a setting name and it’s value, the file won’t load.

 Get and set up systemd unit file from GitHub